 Who is Barb Cook…

-Barb, a neurodivergent individual on the autism spectrum with the driven addition of ADHD and also dyslexic, is editor-in-chief of Spectrum Women Magazine, an online publication for, and by, autistic women, non-binary and identifying individuals that currently provides a wealth of information to nearly one million unique readers each year.
-Barb is also editor and co-author of the internationally best-selling new book, Spectrum Women: Walking to the Beat of Autism, which is being cited as a historically important book for autistic women.
+Barb, a neurodivergent person, formally diagnosed on the autism spectrum along with ADHD and phonological dyslexia at age 40, is editor-in-chief of Spectrum Women Magazine, an online publication for, and by, autistic women, non-binary and identifying individuals that currently provides a wealth of information to nearly one million unique readers each year.
+Barb is also editor and co-author of the internationally acclaimed book, Spectrum Women: Walking to the Beat of Autism, which is being cited as a historically important book for autistic women.

-With a history steeped in advocacy work and a dedication in supporting fellow neurodiverse individuals, Barb’s extensive knowledge, her personal insights and sincere passion to help, you are guaranteed to be talking and connecting with someone who has lived everyday of their life experiencing the world from a different perspective.
+With a extensive history in advocacy work and a dedication to support fellow neurodiverse people, Barb’s comprehensive knowledge and personal insights, you are guaranteed to be connecting with someone who has lived everyday of their life experiencing the world from a different perspective.
 She has lived through the good and the bad, been misunderstood and confused by the world around her, but has navigated her way to turning her life around to one that serves her and thus, enabling her to better support those around her.

 Barb has presented at a variety of events, both nationally and internationally and is available for tailored presentations, workshops, events and consultations.
 For more information, please contact Barb HERE.